We will now transfer you to our booking site.

 He is the opposite, a personality that’s magnetic, embracing and always engaging.
 Speaking to Antonio one morning during breakfast, a guest approached, gently placed her arm around Antonio, looked at me and said, “This man is very special, we love him”.

-For a brief moment it seemed that I was being allowed into a secret world, a world that is the Caramel Room, that holds Antonio and his heart within.
-Let’s go back to the story about how he came to be here at the Berkeley, because he very nearly didn’t make it, which would have been a great loss to us all.
+For a brief moment it seemed that I was being allowed into a secret world, a world that is the Collins Room, that holds Antonio and his heart within.
+Let’s go back to the story about how he came to be here at The Berkeley, because he very nearly didn’t make it, which would have been a great loss to us all.

 “Knowing Antonio, you understand he is driven to be the best”